matchwood/acid-world/README.md

 Due to the way acid-state deserialises it can sometimes use massive amounts of memory when restoring state.
 Acid world attempts to avoid this by deserialising in streams (using conduit), and therefore should never use much more memory than the state itself.

 #### No Template Haskell
 The most complicated user land class in acid-world is `Eventable`, which is really just a deconstructed function type and constraint.
 Template Haskell could be used to generate instances of Eventable, but it is not really necessary.
-Also, acid-world has no equivalent of the `makeAcidic` function - the design does not require a single place where everything is defined, as everything is inferred from the types.
+Also, acid-world has no equivalent of the `makeAcidic` function - the design does not require a single place where everything is defined, aside from at a type level (acid-world is initialised with type level lists of every event and every segment you want to use).

 #### Simpler file structure for persistence
 A simple quality of life improvement - acid-world stores a single events log and single file for each segment in a checkpoint.
 When a new checkpoint occurs a new, dated, folder is created containing the previous state.
 So you have something like